 - Installation of transfer switch

 - Generator output voltage selection

 - Load cable connection

 - Standard and optional AC equipment connections (e.g., control box heater, coolant heater, etc.

+- Optional enclosure electrical connections (refer to Section 7).

 Local regulations often require that wiring connections be made by a licensed electrician, and that the installation be inspected and approved before operation.
 All connections, wire sizes, materials used, etc. must conform to the requirements of electrical codes in effect at the installation site.